Old Time Week Classes - July 19-25, 2015

 Are you ready to crank your dancing up a notch?
 If you have already taken beginning clogging or have previous percussive dance experience, this class for intermediate/advanced dancers is for you.
 The driving rhythms and beautiful style of Appalachian flatfooting will be explored, and you will learn specific techniques for making a clean, crisp sound and connecting with the music.
 The dancing will still be highly approachable, but we are going to have a grand time forging ahead towards clogging greatness!
 Tap shoes are welcomed and recommended, but not required.
-(Class limit: 25)
+(No class limit)

 T'AI CHI (Don Pedi)

 Start the day with a smile with these ancient, gentle, easy to learn rejuvenation exercises.
 Reduce stress.
 Focus on breathing, balance, and gentle stretching.
 Includes: T’ai Chi, Chi Kung, Standing Meditation, Eight Pieces of Brocade, and more.
 No experience necessary and no registration required.
 (No class limit)